w3c/wot-thing-description/planning/work-items/analysis/analysis-streaming.md

-# [DRAFT] Streaming Analysis
+# [DRAFT] Media Streaming Analysis

 ![GitHub labels](https://img.shields.io/github/labels/w3c/wot-thing-description/streaming)

-Streaming refers to the continuous delivery of time-sensitive data such as audio, video, or similar media over one or more protocols.
+In this document, "Streaming" refers to media streaming, such as the continuous delivery of audio, video, or similar time-sensitive media over one or more protocols.
+It does not include chunked transfer of large files, pagination, or other mechanisms for segmented delivery of content.
 A streaming solution may use reliable or unreliable transport, and may involve encryption, session control, or other metadata needed to start, maintain, or stop the stream.

 This analysis focuses on what additional Thing Description infrastructure, if any, is needed to describe streaming-related affordances and bindings in a generic way.